dalpengholic/Edwarpointy-Elfolivia/README.md

 To create a smaller Minimum-Viable Product (MVP) image, I used a two-stage approach called `multi-stage builds`.
 In the first stage, I only copied the necessary files to build the binary file, and in the second stage, I added those files to the busybox image.
 As a result, the MVP image size decreased from 314MB to 11.5MB.

 ### How to build an echo server from Dockerfile?
-- 1. Open terminal and create a folder and download this branch in the folder:
+- 1. Open terminal and create a folder and download this branch in the folder
 ```Shell
 $ mkdir mytmp
 $ cd mytmp